Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Conclusion

 \section{Conclusion}

 We propose MotionFlow as a novel normalizing flows approach that autoregressively conditions the output distributions on the spatio-temporal input features.
 We apply our method to different tasks, including trajectory prediction, motion prediction, time series forecasting, and semantic segmentation.
-We find that MotionFlow falls within the category of state-of-the-art approaches while keeping the advantages of probability and sampling by leveraging both stochastic and deterministic representations.
+Our extensive experiments on 10 datasets across various tasks demonstrate that MotionFlow achieves state-of-the-art or competitive results in every case.
 We believe that both deterministic and stochastic hidden representations are required to enable more trustworthy long-term predictions in comparison to fully stochastic or fully deterministic approaches.
 In future work, we intend to explore this relationship for more sophisticated tasks, such as video prediction.

 \ifCLASSOPTIONcompsoc \else \fi